wingsofether/wingsofether/README.md

 ## 🚀 About My Journey

-I'm a passionate enthusiast in system internals and software manipulation.
-Through dedicated practice and continuous learning in kernel development and game hacking, I've built a solid foundation in these fascinating domains.
+I'm deeply passionate about system internals and software manipulation.
+Through continuous learning and hands-on practice in kernel development and game hacking, I've built a strong foundation in these fascinating fields.
 My areas of focus include:

 ```python
 expertise = {